Clothes for Bedridden Patients

 Improved Dignity

-Types of Adaptive Clothing for Bedridden Patients
+Types of Adaptive Clothes for Bedridden Patients

 Adaptive Tops

-Specially designed adaptive tops make dressing easier for bedridden patients.
-They often feature adaptive openings or fasteners for seamless dressing and undressing.
 Some shirts will open like hospital gowns with openings in the back, allowing the wearer to not have to raise their arms overhead or stick their head into a tight hole.
+Our Everyday Long Sleeve Top for Women is a great option with these features.

 Adaptive Pants